puppetlabs/puppet-instruqt-tracks/pe601-lab-1-1-convert-a-script-to-a-task/01-convert-a-script-to-a-task/assignment.md

 ----------

 🎈 **Congratulations!** You took an NGINX log backup script written in Bash and converted it into a Bolt task.
-You provided parameters via the command line and added defaults to the new Bolt task's JSON metadata file.
+You provided parameters via the command line and added defaults to the new Bolt task's JSON metadata file, encapsulating the task parameters.
+By doing so, you formalized the parameters and data types, making the task more secure, flexible, and easier to maintain.
 If you want to, you can spend some time exploring this environment.

 **Find any bugs or have feedback?
 Click the **Bug Zapper** tab near the top of the page and let us know!**